-Students in the Program must achieve a grade of B or better in each core course.
+Students in the Program must achieve a grade of B or better in each core course (attempted in the first year is required).
 If a student receives a lower grade, she/he must repeat the course at its next offering; failure to achieve a grade of B or better in the second taking of a course will result in dismissal from the Program and conversion to non-degree status.